newaging

 Aging in Other Species

-One of the core preconceptions of the current aging paradigm is that biological aging is a singular, genetically inherited trait shared by all complex organisms.
+One of the core preconceptions of the current aging paradigm is that biological aging is a monolithic genetically inherited trait shared by all complex organisms.
 The reality is that the only species that suffers from FDS is homo sapiens.
 Thus the preconception itself is inaccurate.
 The anomaly comes from the fact that only one species suffers from FDS.
 Since all mammalian species other than humans have maintenance systems that remain fully effective throughout their natural lifespans, it is anomalous that humans appear to have maintenance systems that typically are less than fully effective as early as the third decade of one’s life.

 This anomaly is discussed more fully in the essay entitled “Aging in Other Species.”